A GEOLOGICAL MYSTERY:

 The process that created the Mima Mounds:

-- only happened once in Earth's geological history.
+- happened only once in Earth's geological history.

 - created Mima Mounds on almost every type of terrain on the planet.